keenanromain/HNJobLocations/README.md

 - Additional command line arguments such as "2020", "2019", and so on
 - Convert list.txt to list.yaml for logical grouping of HN links
 - Split hn.go into multiple files for cleaner organization
-- Use concurrency to reduce run time
+- Use concurrency when hitting the HN API so that the runtime is reduced